 1、Why Are PCBs Green?

-You’ve probably taken a moment to ponder why most PCBs you see have that trademark dark green color.
-Well, even if you haven’t, it is a very interesting fact that would stimulate your curiosity buds.
-All right, here’s it.
+You've probably taken a moment to ponder why most PCBs you see have that trademark dark green color.
+Even if you haven't, it is a fascinating fact that would stimulate your curiosity buds.
+All right, here's it.

-The green color that is visible to us is the color of the solder mask showing from the glass.
-There are speculations that green was the regulation standard at a time when the American military used PCBs and then it just spread naturally.
+The green color visible to us is the color of the solder mask showing from the glass.
+There are speculations that green was the regulation standard when the American military used PCBs, and then it just spread naturally.
 Other theories postulate that green is the color of the original solder mask resin.
-So, even though the material isn’t being used anymore, we’re simply following convention by sticking to the color green although you should know that in circuits nowadays, the solder mask can take on any color.
+So, even though the material isn't being used anymore, we're merely following convention by sticking to the color green.
+However, you should know that in circuits nowadays, the solder mask can take on any color.